 Why schools should report

 The National Energy Efficiency Action Plan to 2020 set a target for schools to improve their energy efficiency by 33%.
-As part of this schools are required to report annually on their energy usage through the M&R system.
-Our annual report on energy efficiency in the public sector will include details of the energy performance of the schools sector.
+As part of this, schools are required to report annually on their energy usage through the M&R system.
+Our annual report on energy efficiency in the public sector includes details of the energy performance of the schools sector.
+The latest report is available to download here.

-As well as helping to track school’s energy data annually, the online system provides a scorecard that presents a powerful snapshot of the school’s progress to date and online access to your annual electricity and natural gas consumption data.
+As well as helping to track the school’s energy data annually, the online system provides a scorecard that presents a powerful snapshot of the school’s progress to date and online access to the school's annual electricity and natural gas consumption data.

 Who needs to report